bodrick/awesome/TOPICS.md

 *   [wslutilities/wslu](https://github.com/wslutilities/wslu) - A collection of utilities for Windows Subsystem for Linux
 *   [nullpo-head/wsl-distrod](https://github.com/nullpo-head/wsl-distrod) - Distrod is a meta-distro for WSL 2 which installs Ubuntu, Arch, Debian, Gentoo, etc. with systemd in a minute for you.
 Distrod also has built-in auto-start feature on Windows startup and port forwarding ability.
 *   [sakai135/wsl-vpnkit](https://github.com/sakai135/wsl-vpnkit) - Provides network connectivity to WSL 2 when blocked by VPN
-*   [slonopotamus/stevedore](https://github.com/slonopotamus/stevedore) - 🚢 Docker distribution for Windows that Just Works
+*   [slonopotamus/stevedore](https://github.com/slonopotamus/stevedore) - 🚢 Docker distribution for Windows Containers that Just Works
 *   [WhitewaterFoundry/Pengwin](https://github.com/WhitewaterFoundry/Pengwin) - A Linux distro optimized for WSL based on Debian.
 *   [dorssel/usbipd-win](https://github.com/dorssel/usbipd-win) - Windows software for sharing locally connected USB devices to other machines, including Hyper-V guests and WSL 2.
 *   [felipecrs/dotfiles](https://github.com/felipecrs/dotfiles) - Bootstrap your Ubuntu in a single command!